How to Renew Your Notary Commission Online

 Because the State of Florida doesn’t automatically renew your notary or provide notices of expiration, you will need to act promptly which is where we can help.
 Renewing your notary commission with Florida Notary is quick, simple, and affordable.
 Renewing before the lapse of your notary commission will easily prevent you from dealing with extra hassle and will let you continue providing notary services without interruption.

-→ Complete the on-line application and have it submitted for processing six months prior to your expiration date.
+→ Complete the online application and submit it to our office for processing four months prior to your expiration date.

 Florida Notary Renewal Package

 Everything listed below is in our all inclusive notary package – which meets State requirements, with no hidden fees.

 Learn more about the notary renewal process and about the specific requirements the State of Florida imposes for this process.As well, if you have additional questions about notary renewals, contact Florida Notary Association today.
 We will help get your questions answered so you can be on your way to a timely renewal.

 Can I Renew My Florida Notary Commission Online?

 Yes, Florida notary renewals are allowed online as long as you currently hold a Florida notary commission.
 In fact, this is the most convenient way to renew your notary license online and it only takes a few minutes to fill out the application.

 How Do You Renew A Florida Notary License?

 Renewing your notary commission online is the quickest way, but you have the option to renew it by mail.
 Here is more detailed information about the Florida notary application and how to get started.